 Now my friends know not to engage me in a conversation about zombies, lest they lose an entire afternoon discussing our strategy for the first 2 hours of a zombie outbreak.
 However, my friends know my love for the genre, and can’t stop themselves from asking how I live without cable during seasons of “The Walking Dead.”

-When Does The Walking Dead Start
+When Does The Walking Dead Return

 The Walking Dead on Sling TV